KhronosGroup/glTF/README.md

 ##COLLADA2JSON

 COLLADA2JSON introduces a JSON format that aims at filling the gap between COLLADA and WebGL.

 #### JSON Format

 The key aspect of this JSON format is to be driven by WebGL.
-It is a final format which extends the worflow from COLLADA to WebGL.
+It is a final format which extends the workflow from COLLADA to WebGL.
 COLLADA (https://www.khronos.org/collada/) is an intermediate format which allows to get scene informations out the authoring tools.

-This JSON format is an hybrid format that:
+This JSON format is actually an hybrid format that:
 - describes the scene graph (and its entities).
 - relies on a separate binary blob to host all heavy data (indices/vertices).

-To satisfy WebGL constraints the tool named COLLADA2JSON performs the following transformations:
+To satisfy WebGL constraints, the provided tool named COLLADA2JSON performs the following transformations:
 - unify index buffers with unique indices for all vertex attributes. (i.e referred as deindexing)
-- split meshes into indexes buffer that do not 65535 indexes to satisfy UNSIGNED_SHORT contraint for WebGL
+- split meshes into indexes buffer that do not exceed 65535 indexes to satisfy UNSIGNED_SHORT contraint for WebGL
 - generate GLES 2.0 shaders from COLLADA materials.
 - convert axis up from scenes to allow seamless merging.
 - ...